Bulk bill claims in Medicare 011-43030000

 Exception

-The only exception where an additional charge against a bulk billed patient can be raised is where the patient is provided with a vaccine or vaccines from the health professional's own supply held on the premises.
+An additional charge can only be raised against a bulk billed patient if the patient is given a vaccine or vaccines from the health professional’s own supply held on the premises.

 Where a health professional chooses not to bulk bill a patient, they may privately raise an additional charge against a patient, such as for a consumable.

-The Resources page contains a link to the Medicare Benefit Schedule (MBS) Online Explanatory Note GN.7.17, which has further information about bulk billing.
+The Resources page contains a link to the Medicare Benefit Schedule (MBS) Online Explanatory Note GN.7.17, which has more details about bulk billing.

 Manual bulk bill forms

-Note: manual bulk bill forms were removed from the agency's website 15 May 2017.
+Note: manual bulk bill forms were removed from the agency website on 15 May 2017.

 Manual bulk bill claim header requirements